Multi-Modal Automatic Prosody Annotation with Contrastive Pretraining of SSWP: Abstract

 \section{Abstract}

-In the realm of expressive Text-to-Speech (TTS), explicit prosodic boundaries significantly advance the naturalness and controllability of synthesized speech.
-While human prosody annotation contributes a lot to the performance, it is a labor-intensive and time-consuming process, often resulting in inconsistent outcomes.
-Despite the availability of extensive supervised data, the current benchmark model still faces performance setbacks.
+In expressive and controllable Text-to-Speech (TTS), explicit prosodic features significantly improve the naturalness and controllability of synthesised speech.
+However, manual prosody annotation is labor-intensive and inconsistent.
 To address this issue, a two-stage automatic annotation pipeline is novelly proposed in this paper.
-Specifically, in the first stage, we propose contrastive text-speech pretraining of Speech-Silence and Word-Punctuation (SSWP) pairs.
-The pretraining procedure hammers at enhancing the prosodic space extracted from joint text-speech space.
-In the second stage, we build a multi-modal prosody annotator, which consists of pretrained encoders, a straightforward yet effective text-speech feature fusion scheme, and a sequence classifier.
-Extensive experiments conclusively demonstrate that our proposed method excels at automatically generating prosody annotation and achieves state-of-the-art (SOTA) performance.
-Furthermore, our novel model has exhibited remarkable resilience when tested with varying amounts of data.
+In the first stage, we use contrastive pretraining of Speech-Silence and Word-Punctuation (SSWP) pairs to enhance prosodic information in latent representations.
+In the second stage, we build a multi-modal prosody annotator, comprising pretrained encoders, a text-speech fusing scheme, and a sequence classifier.
+Experiments on English prosodic boundaries demonstrate that our method achieves state-of-the-art (SOTA) performance with 0.72 and 0.93 f1 score for Prosodic Word and Prosodic Phrase boundary respectively, while bearing remarkable robustness to data scarcity.